Jo Devin, Co - Founder

 Our Core Beliefs

-Below are just some of the beliefs and assumptions that underpin the content within all the programs resources and services within our Positive Living Skills initiative.
-While you may not see these words or specific reference to these concepts within the materials, they are implied.
+Below are just some of the beliefs and assumptions that underpin the content within the Positive Living Skills programs.

-These concepts come from many years of study and application in the area of human behaviour and how to live a fulfilled and balanced life of meaning and purpose.
+These concepts come from many years of study and application of human behaviour theories and concepts, with the focus on how to live a fulfilled and balanced life of meaning and purpose.

 We all have personal resources